breezyltv/vnlotus-booking/README.md

 ## Features:

-- Written in Typescript from font end to back end.
+- Written in Typescript from front end to back end.

 ### Database: